 Automated testing can be a complicated endeavor.
-Unless software is stable with many uniform parts, developing test cases that will thoroughly check the software is an involved and timely process.
+Unless software is stable with many uniform parts, developing a test case that thoroughly checks the software is an involved and timely process.
 Websites with content pages that follow the same layout are much better candidates for test automation compared to sites that employ many variations in the design.
 If there are many differences or frequent changes, testers may spend too much time rewriting their test automation software for it to be a financial benefit over manual software testing.

 This does not mean that complex software systems cannot benefit from automated testing.
 A simple solution to complex automated testing lies in modular programming.
 By using modular programming, software testing engineers can reliably check changing portions of existing code without having to rewrite the testing automation software every time it changes.